LokeyLab/LC-Seq-Official/docs/THEORY.md

 **What This Avoids**:

 - ❌ Averaging purities (loses position-specific info)
-- ❌ Purity from consensus signal (not a real measurement)
+- ❌ Purity from pooled signal (not a real measurement)
-- ❌ Mixing consensus and individual purities (comparability issues)
+- ❌ Mixing pooled and individual purities (comparability issues)

 #### 4.2.7 Aggregate Statistics and Reporting